Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 A Few Things to Remember

 Whether you are training a new puppy or an older dog, it is important to be patient.
 Barking is an ingrained response in dogs and will require effort and consistency to change.
-The longer that your dog has been practicing these behaviors, the longer it will take to change.
+The longer that your dog has been practicing these behaviors, the longer it will take to change and reduce.

 Remain positive.
 Rewarding your dog and positively speaking to them is much healthier and more effective in the long run.
 Do not yell at your dog when they bark, as it will confuse your dog and your dog may think that you’re joining in on the fun.
 It is also important to ensure that every member of the household is on the same page so that you remain consistent.

-Remember, as a dog parent it is your job to advocate for your dog and take the best possible care of them as possible.
-This includes preventing them from being in situations that you know will make them feel anxious or overly stressed.
+Remember, as a dog parent, it is your job to advocate for your dog and take the best possible care of them as possible.
+This includes preventing them from being in situations that you know will make them feel anxious, uncomfortable, or stressed.

 divider dog paws oct 2024